 2) And without stopping and making known his or her name, residence and the register number of his or her motor vehicle, did go away after knowingly colliding with or otherwise causing injury to, not resulting in the death of any person.

 The penalty for leaving the scene of personal injury can be six months to 2 years in the House of Correction, and a fine of not less than $500, not more than $1000.
 A leaving the scene of personal injury charge cannot be filed or continued without a finding.
-The RMV may and shall unless judge recommends otherwise revoke license for 1 year or, in cases of subsequent offenses, for 2 years.
-RMV may revoke registration if defendant is owner or has exclusive control of vehicle.
+The RMV may and shall unless the judge recommends otherwise revoke the license for 1 year or, in cases of subsequent offenses, for 2 years.
+RMV may revoke registration if the defendant is the owner or has exclusive control of the vehicle.

 ARE THERE ANY LEGAL DEFENSES TO LEAVING THE SCENE OF PERSONAL INJURY?